HamidrezaNamaeiDEV/HamidrezaNamaeiDEV/README.md

 <p align="center">
 🎯 Front-end Developer | Passionate about Vue.js & Nuxt
 🚀 Exploring the intersection of creative design and AI-powered web development
-📍 Based in Mashhad, Iran
+🎓 Computer Engineering Student at Montazeri University of Mashhad 📍 Based in Mashhad, Iran
 </p>